UAE divorce timeline: a calendar and hourglass beside legal documents on a desk

 First Court Hearing

 The judge reviews the petition, confirms representation, and sets a procedural schedule.
 For uncontested cases the judge may finalise here or schedule a single confirmation hearing.
 Contested cases move to evidence exchange.
+Reported scheduling gaps vary by court and caseload, so treat week counts as indicative.

 Evidence Exchange and Expert Reports